 On one of my many visits to South Africa, I was delighted to meet Dr Elbe Coetsee, renowned authority on South African craft and promoter of social entrepreneurship.
-After discussing the incredible work she does through the Mogalakwena Craft Art Development Foundation, I was keen for Craft Editions to collaborate with their inspiring makers to create some beautiful, embroidered products for our Winter Edition 2017-2018.
+After discussing the incredible work she does through the Mogalakwena Craft Art Development Foundation, I was keen for Craft Editions to collaborate with their inspiring makers to create some beautiful, embroidered products.

 The following has been given to me by Elbe and the Mogalakwena community to tell more of the story behind the Foundation and the Craft Centre:

 Elbe is passionate about handmade items and South African craft.
 She completed a PhD at the University of Pretoria focusing on the demographic characteristics and entrepreneurial attitudes of craft artists in South Africa, for which she received academic honorary colours.
 She acquired an understanding of the very essence of the craft art industry and established the Mogalakwena Craft Art Development Foundation (MACDF) at the end of 1994 and initiated a craft centre to support the economic and social upliftment of the local Pedi community.
 MCADF creates meaningful work in Limpopo where there are millions of unemployed people.
 Since its establishment, the Foundation has held more than 90 workshops and trained more than 1,500 individuals.
 One of Elbe’s passions is to establish a national and international awareness and appreciation of African culture.